 Include Images When Possible

 Visual content for Facebook marketing greatly works.
 87% of the Facebook posts with images have an 87% interaction rate over plain-text posts.
 Use visuals wisely and set a high-quality standard.
-If you will use pixelated and stretched images on your page, it will look bad and gives a negative perception of your Facebook page.
+If you use pixelated and stretched images on your page, it will look bad and negatively affect your Facebook page.
 Your audience will think you have no care for real interaction or communication.

 As we have mentioned, high-quality content shows your audience how you put effort into your posts and providing them useful information.
 It is quite often for business pages to be abandoned and become ghost towns.
 Thus, keep a social media calendar to schedule your posts.
 The social media calendar will push you to provide quality content.
 You become determined to create unique posts.

 Highlight and Engage with Customers and Target Audience

 Do not ignore potential customers and current customers on Facebook.
 You have to engage with them, reply to any questions they have, and highlight your best customers.

 We have observed the following results when brands leave their customers waiting on social media:

 - In 3 customers that get a late reply or who are ignored on social media, 1 of them decides to go to a competitor.

 - Brands ignore 89% of the social messages they receive.